 Table 9 presents the computational data of the reactive simulations performed with the [16] scheme to the problem of the double ellipse in twodimensions.
 In this table are exhibited the studied case, the maximum number of CFL employed in the simulation and the number of iterations to convergence.
-The maximum numbers of CFL presented the following distribution: 0.3 in four (4) cases (33.33%), 0.2 in six (6) cases (50.00%) and 0.1 in two (2) cases (16.67%).
-The convergence iterations did not overtake 7,000, in all studied cases.
-However, the time wasted in the simulations was much raised, taking until days (2) to convergence (to four orders of reduction in the maximum residual and viscous cases).
-This aspect can be verified in the computational costs presented in Tab.
-11.
+The maximum numbers of CFL presented the following distribution: 0.2 in six (6) cases (50.00%), 0.1 in two (2) cases (16.67%) and 0.06 in four (4) cases (33.33%).
+The convergence iterations did not overtake 10,000, in all studied cases.